cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-foreign-table.md

 :   This form moves the foreign table into another schema.

 OPTIONS ( [ ADD | SET | DROP ] option ['value'] [, ... ] )
 :   Change options for the foreign table. `ADD`, `SET`, and `DROP` specify the action to perform.
 If no operation is explicitly specified, the default operation is `ADD`.
 Option names must be unique (although it's OK for a table option and a column option to have the same name).
-Greenplum Database also validates names and values using the server's foreign-data wrapper.
+Cloudberry Database also validates names and values using the server's foreign-data wrapper.

-You can combine all of the actions except `RENAME` and `SET SCHEMA` into a list of multiple alterations for Greenplum Database to apply in parallel.
+You can combine all of the actions except `RENAME` and `SET SCHEMA` into a list of multiple alterations for Cloudberry Database to apply in parallel.
 For example, it is possible to add several columns and/or alter the type of several columns in a single command.

 If the command is written as `ALTER FOREIGN TABLE IF EXISTS ...` and the foreign table does not exist, no error is thrown.
 A notice is issued in this case.